GREEKC/hackathon-marseille/project_descriptions/bio.tools_annotation/README.md

 - [EDAM](http://edamontology.org/page), a comprehensive ontology of well-established, familiar concepts that are prevalent within bioinformatics and computational biology, including types of data and data identifiers, data formats, operations and topics.

-These two complementary resources should enable us to formally describe any workflow as a graph connecting tools (associated to precise operations) and data (associated to precise data types).
-Tool description can alos be exported as biotoolsSchema metadata, providing a formal description of the tool prone to exchange of metadata and tool description on Web sites.
+*These two complementary resources should enable us to formally describe any workflow as a graph connecting tools (associated to precise operations) and data (associated to precise data types).*

+*Tool descriptions can also be exported as biotoolsSchema metadata, providing a formal description of the tool prone to exchange of metadata and tool description on Web sites.*

 During the hackathon, we will treat in priority the resources and objects used in the other hacking projects.